redbeanconsulting/redbeanconsulting.github.io/landing.md

 ---
-title: Advanced Analytics and Machine Learning
+title: Data and ML Engineering
 layout: landing
-description: 'Our data scientists can help you build predictive models, perform business analysis, and implement <br />machine learning algorithms to generate actionable insights and drive business value.'
+description: 'Our data engineering services help build, manage, and optimize data infrastructures for improved performance and reliability.
+We offer architecture design, pipeline development, quality management, and performance optimization.
+For ML engineering, we develop and integrate custom ML models, provide monitoring and maintenance, ensure interpretability, and offer data labeling and annotation.
+We help enterprises achieve their data goals with robust solutions tailored to their specific needs..'
 image: assets/images/pic07.jpg
 nav-menu: true
 ---